Ricky-N/NeuralNetwork-XOR/README.md

 Project: XOR Learning Neural Network
 Author: Ricky-N

+I used Anaconda for this which includes the numpy library and can be downloaded from a quick search

-This code is a pretty close to direct translation into python of the code from this book:
+The code is a nearly direct translation into python of the code from this book:

 Code Your Own Neural Network: A step-by-step explanation Stephen C. Shaffer